Chocolate Chirps Cricket Protein Powder Review

 Chocolate Chirps is a fun, tasty source of complete protein.
 It is a great alternative for the environmentally conscious consumer or for those with milk allergies.
 It costs more than other protein powders, but is a great resource for those looking for alternatives to the traditional western diet.

 There are many types of protein powder.
-When it comes to sustainable options, crickets and insects are an excellent source of protein.
+The most common protein powder types are plant based or made of animal byproducts like whey.
+But crickets and insects are an excellent source of protein, too.
+And this source of protein is sustainable!
 According to Chirps, they require much less food and about 1,000 times less water to raise than mammalian livestock and birds.
 This makes them easier on the environment and our natural resources, and a smart alternative in dry climates.

 One of the biggest problems with traditional livestock is greenhouse gas emissions.
 36% of the methane released by the United States into the atmosphere comes from livestock, and that’s more than the energy sector pollutes.
 Globally, livestock account for about 15% of the methane released into the atmosphere.

 Cricket protein content is about 70% by dry weight compared to an average of 50% for cows.
 At the same time, crickets have 1% of the carbon footprint of cattle, according to researchers at Cornell University.
-Insects have a wide variety of nutritional profiles, with some being high in protein while others are high in fat.
+Insects have a wide variety of nutritional profiles.
+Some are high in protein while others are high in fat.
 They are also generally sustainable.
 For example, mealworms produce 100 times less methane than pigs.
-Crickets are sustainable, plus they’re high in protein and low in fat, making them one of the healthier, more sustainable insects to consume.
+Crickets are sustainable, plus they’re high in protein and low in fat.
+This makes them one of the healthier, more sustainable insects to consume.